Explore the Jurassic Coast: our must visit Dorset destinationsPosted by Sophie Hesp on Apr 25, 2019

 After a dip in the Dorset sea, lay down a blanket and claim your patch on the grass as the beautiful Durdle Door treats you to heart-melting lunchtime views.
 Arguably the south coast’s most iconic landmark, the natural limestone arch is thought to be 140 million years old, jutting out into the sparkling ocean and forming a familiar backdrop for postcards and fond holiday memories.

 Pack a generous spread of local blue vinney cheese and Dorset apple cake and soak up the view, or make your way down to the beach along the footpath to watch sailboats and snorkelers weave around the towering arch.

-Sketch the landscape of the striking Old Harry Rocks
+Sketch the striking Old Harry Rocks

 Keen artists and amateur illustrators will relish the chance to capture one of England’s oldest chalk formations, standing proud between the bays of Studland and Swanage.
 Old Harry Rocks mark the most easterly point of the Jurassic Coast, with a series of stacks and stumps having been eroded over time to create a striking marine masterpiece.

 To make the most of the beautiful views, set off on the National Trust’s Old Harry Rocks Walk with sketchbook in hand and keep an eye out for the bees, butterflies and wildflowers that call the surrounding nature reserve home.
 This circular dog-friendly walk climbs gently along the coast path and can be enjoyed in a couple of hours, with the Bankes Arms pub en-route providing just the right excuse for pint of local ale.